visualbis/VV-Docs/docs/admin-guide/admin-functions/settings/general.md

     </Zoom>
   </div>

-  *Screenshot: Customization – Launch Reports in New Tab*
+  *Customization – Launch Reports in New Tab*